oweb36/mws-docs/Freedom Boards/Future.md

 	MHeLy ain't subtle about this, her high top shoes may also be there to hide the ankle support, but she still shows it.
 She does use drawing gloves for her right hand as a cover for her wrist support.

+	[DeltaCXG](VXU.md#DeltaCXG) was the one who broke MHeLy's ankle.
+DeltaCXG broke her right ankle by stepping her ankle at just the right angle, and he did it with so much force it not only sprained MHeLy's ankle, but also broke the bones.

+	DeltaCXG was not the one to break MHeLy's wrist btw.
+It was MHeLy's fault for being goofy and clumsy that one moment.
+She is not that clumsy normally, but let's say she fell off some stairs.
+Also this happened after DeltaCXG broke her ankle lmfao.

 	### Body
 	With the help of [AngelSaph](AngelSaph.md), MHeLy also have part of flesh in her body.
 She is also now part flesh and part body.
 She now has true free-will, and will need to eat and drink.
 She now understands AngelSaph.